 If you feel like you'll be helpless without a broadband connection, you could always find yourself a cheap mobile broadband solution to use for the time before you can get your house connected.
-Mobile broadband should not be taken as a substitution for a fixed line connection, but as an interim solution you may find it quite useful.
+Mobile broadband should not be taken as a substitution for a fixed-line connection, but as an interim solution, which you may find it quite useful.

-You'll want to make sure that you're picking a plan that has no contract, and reasonably cheap set-up.
-It's rare that you'll find something within budget that's more than 1-2GBs, but if you're only using it to check emails and other urgent matters while you wait for your fixed-line connection to activate, it should be fine.
-We recommend:
+You'll want to make sure that you're picking a plan that has no contract, and a reasonably cheap set-up.
+It's rare that you'll find something within the budget that's more than 1-2GBs, but if you're only using it to check emails and other urgent matters while you wait for your fixed-line connection to activate, it should be fine.

-Getting a dongle to keep in a drawer on the off chance you'll need it one day can be a great idea, and can definitely keep down frustration around having to wait for internet.
+Getting a dongle to keep in a drawer on the off chance you'll need it one day can be a great idea, and can definitely keep down frustration around having to wait for your internet connection.

-I already have ADSL2+ and a phone, but want to change just the internet to another provider
+I already have an NBN plan, but want to change to another provider

 Most providers have agreements with each other now that include a fast transfer rate.
 That means that when you switch from one provider to another, they will conduct the transfer as quickly as possible.

-The standard downtime is around four hours.
+The standard downtime is around four working days, but it could be as quick as two.
 After that, you can contact your provider's tech support to find out what's going on.
-Your phone line should not be affected.

-Other providers, though, like Dodo, may fall back on the same ten-twenty working days before you have access to both internet and phone.
+Other providers, though, like Dodo, may fall back on the same ten-twenty working days before you have access to the internet.

 That's why it's important that you confirm with your provider how long you should expect to be without internet when you're churning.
-It differs depending upon the provider you're signing up with, the provider you're moving from, and indeed the equipment at your local exchange!
+It differs depending upon the provider you're signing up with, the provider you're moving from, and indeed the equipment necessary.

 I want mobile broadband

 Basically, the wait time for your mobile broadband doesn't come down to the provider – it's down to your local post office.
 Whenever you get it, you can just plug it in, in some cases quickly register it, and go!
-It's a great last minute resource for internet.
+It's a great last-minute resource for an internet connection.